Canon 1D X Mark II vs Nikon D750

-The Canon EOS-1D X Mark II and the Nikon D750 are two digital cameras that were officially introduced, respectively, in February 2016 and September 2014.
+The Canon EOS-1D X Mark II and the Nikon D750 are two digital cameras that were announced, respectively, in February 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Nikon D750